 For students who want to work actively with biodynamic agriculture, our Core Biodynamics (16 weeks) course explores the practicalities of working with soil, plants and animals in the context of the farm organism.
 This course is designed for students who are involved in working with land already and want to gain deeper insight into how the principles of biodynamic agriculture can be applied in a variety of situations.

 Each course goes ‘live’ with a group of students and an online tutor who is available for tutorials, discussions and seminars.
 Students are expected to make between six to eight hours available per week (on average with some flexibility) to devote to reading, seminars, observations and practical exercises.
+In addition students will need fairly reliable internet access.
+If you are in doubt about your internet connection please contact us, we can send you a link to videos so that you can try to stream one of our videos to check your connection.

 Each course consists of written material accompanied by live and recorded online seminars, practical observations and exercises.
 These are supported by extensive reference material and online facilities such as forum discussions and chat rooms.
 The learner community is international which adds to the diverse and rich learning environment.
 The programme provides learning in biodynamic concepts and the opportunity to explore and understand its principles and methods.